Bicester: Toponymy

 There are several theories about the origin of the name Bicester.
-It may be derived from a personal name Beorna and it may mean the ‘Fort of the Warriors’ or be Latin for Bi-cester, which means ‘two forts’.
-Bicester has been in use since the mid 17th century and derives from earlier forms including Berncestre, Burencestre, Burcester, Biciter and Bissiter; the John Speed map of 1610 shows four different spellings and historian GH Dannatt found 45 variants in wills of the 17th and 18th centuries.
+One theory is that it may be derived from a personal name Beorna, meaning the 'Fort of the Warriors'.
+It may also be derived from the Latin for Bi-cester, meaning 'two forts'—Alchester is 2 mi southwest of the town, and Chesterton village is on the course of Akeman Street, the Roman road between Watling Street and Cirencester, about 1 mi northwest of Alchester.
+Bicester has been inhabited since the mid-7th century and derives from earlier forms including Berncestre, Burencestre, Burcester, Biciter and Bissiter; the John Speed map of 1610 shows four different spellings, and historian G. H. Dannatt found 45 variants in wills from the 17th and 18th centuries.